 You may choose to fit softening equipment at home.
-You can do this as long as it's in line with the Water Supply (Water Fittings) Regulations 1999 (formerly known as the Water Byelaws).
+You can do this as long as it's in line with the Water Supply (Water Fittings) Regulations 1999.
 There are softening devices suitable for home use available from reputable companies.
 You must keep an unsoftened supply for drinking purposes as the softening process adds sodium to the water.

 We don't advise on whether or not a water softener can be fitted.
-For advice on installing filters, softeners and other devices, please contact British Water, britishwater.co.uk
+For advice on installing filters, softeners and other devices, please contact British Water. britishwater.co.uk